ing-bank/prometheus-scenarios/promql/docs/chapter4/01 - Summary And Histogram.md

 will have a _count metric with the value 5 and an _sum metric with the value 10 (5 requests * 2 seconds).

 The demo api exposes a metric called *api_request_duration_seconds* that has a label *url* and provides the 50%, 90% and 95% quantiles.
-This will result in the following 5 time series for each function:
+This will result in the following 5 time series for each url:

 ```
 api_request_duration_seconds_count{url="some-url"}